SerkanSipahi/consistentity/README.md

         ...,
 ];

-// control your entities at one point var accessor = {
+// control and/or manipulate your entity at one point var accessor = {
         get location() {
             return this.entity.row.location;